 If you have been contributing to your RRSP and building up your retirement nest egg, good for you!
 You are on the right track.
 To ensure that you keep all your well-earned returns, avoid making an RRSP over-contribution.

 Each year you have earned income, you automatically earn RRSP contribution room which is 18% of your prior year’s earned income up to a maximum amount per year.
-For 2019, the maximum RRSP contribution limit was $26,500, and for the 2020 tax year, it is $27,230.

 Contributing more funds to your RRSP than your contribution limit allows results in excess contributions.
 Although the majority of Canadians rarely put down their annual maximum RRSP limit, it is possible to have a situation where you over-contribute to your RRSP.